kathyskead/getting-cleaning-data-project/README.md

 ##Getting and Cleaning Data Course Project
 This script prepares a tidy data set from data collected from accelerometers from the Samsung Galaxy S smartphone.
+The data is from the Human Activity Recognition Using SmartPhones Data Set found on the UCI Machine Learning Repository.
 Find a full description of the data here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The data can be downloaded here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip